dantegates/dantegates.github.io/_posts/2019-01-19-active-learning-and-deep-probabalistic-ensembles.md

 ---

 [Active learning](http://www.cs.northwestern.edu/~pardo/courses/mmml/papers/active_learning/improving_generalization_with_active_learning_ML94.pdf), loosely described, is an iterative process for getting the most out of your training data.
-This is especially useful for cases where you have a lot of unlabeled data that you would like to use for [supervised training](https://en.wikipedia.org/wiki/Supervised_learning) but labeling the data can is extremely time consuming and/or costly.
-In this case you want to be able choose which data points to label next strategically so that you total training set consists of a rich and diverse set of examples with minimal redundancy.
+This is especially useful for cases where you have a lot of unlabeled data that you would like to use for [supervised training](https://en.wikipedia.org/wiki/Supervised_learning) but labeling the data is extremely time consuming and/or costly.
+In this case you want to be able intelligently choose which data points to label next so that you total training set consists of a rich and diverse set of examples with minimal redundancy.

 Last week at PyData Miami, Clément Farabet of NVIDIA discussed how this problem relates to the massive amount of training data NVIDIA has collected for their autonomous car project.
 In particular he mentioned a paper that some of their researchers recently released that introduces "[deep probabalistic ensembles](https://arxiv.org/pdf/1811.03575.pdf)" which they apply alongside active learning as a solution to this problem.
 In this post we'll take a look at the ideas introduced in the paper.